99oblivius/VRBro-Plugin/README.md

 1. The VRBro Plugin sets up a WebSocket server within OBS Studio.
 2. A companion SteamVR overlay application (sold separately) connects to this WebSocket server.
 3. VR users can configure their VR controller bindings to send commands to OBS via the overlay.
-4. The plugin receives these commands and executes the corresponding actions in OBS Studio.
+4. The plugin receives these commands and executes the corresponding actions in OBS Studio using the Frontend API.

 ## Installation